lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

   - normal press : will record midi, audio and optional audio tail on the next scene available
   - long press : will record audio from midi on this scene
 - Midi and audio clips are linked (start / end / looping, suppression ..)

+## The backend

+This script executes in the context of ableton's bundled python interpreter, like any script.
+Some things are not possible in this environment like spawning processes or accessing win32apis (keyboard, mouse ..)
+A simple example : clicking on a device show button is not possible from a "normal" script.
+To make this kind of thing possible I've created a backend that you can find in [this repo](https://github.com/lebrunthibault/Protocol-0-backend).
+The backend is exposing its api over midi, and I'm using loopMidi virtual ports to communicate with it.
+> Without setting up the backend (might not be straightforward) the script will only partially work.

+> As it's not possible to listen to multiple midi ports from a surface script I'm using a "proxy" surface script that forwards messages
+> from my backend on its port to the main script.
+See [this repo](https://github.com/lebrunthibault/Protocol0-Midi-Surface-Script)
+> The same purpose would be achievable my external midi routing using e.g. midi ox.
+I like this dependency better.

 ## Installation